emarsden/dash-mpd-cli/README.md

 This commandline application allows you to download content (audio or video) described by an MPD manifest.
 This involves selecting the alternative with the most appropriate encoding (in terms of bitrate, codec, etc.), fetching segments of the content using HTTP or HTTPS requests and muxing audio and video segments together.
-There is also some preliminary support for downloading subtitles (mostly WebVTT, TTML and SMIL formats, with some support for wvtt format).
+There is also support for downloading subtitles (mostly WebVTT, TTML and SMIL formats, with some support for wvtt format).

 This application builds on the [dash-mpd](https://crates.io/crates/dash-mpd) crate.